Harry Potter (TV series): Design

-Holly Waddington serves as the costume designer, while Mara LePere-Schloop serves as the production designer.
+Holly Waddington serves as the costume designer.
+For Muggles, she researched what people were wearing in 1991 to make them feel as true as possible.
+She commented that the Muggles' clothing is "pastel-orientated, very cold colours," with emphasis on synthetic fabrics.
+The children's Hogwarts uniforms were made mostly of wool, organic cotton shell buttons, wooden buttons and Scottish tartan.

+Mara LePere-Schloop serves as the production designer.
+She mentioned about the "inherent desire to be rooted in naturalism."
+Animals' prototypes have been created using animatronics, including 10 owls with 36,000 feathers each and two rats playing Scabbers.

 Filming

+The series is filming mainly at Warner Bros.
+Studios Leavesden.

 Principal photography began on 14 July 2025, under the working title Dark Train, at Warner Bros.
-Studios Leavesden in Watford, Hertfordshire, where the original eight Harry Potter films were also filmed, with Mylod directing and Adriano Goldman as cinematographer.
+Studios Leavesden in Watford, Hertfordshire, where the original eight Harry Potter films were also filmed, with Mylod, Jessica Hobbs, Lucy Forbes, and Benjamin Caron as directors, and Adriano Goldman, Christophe Nuyens, and Mark Patten as cinematographers.
 A temporary school for the child actors was built at the studio, designed to be used by up to 600 pupils.
 In May 2025, sets for the series had reportedly already begun to be built.
 That same month, the film crew spent over a week at the Île de Sein in Brittany, filming around the Tévennec Lighthouse.
 On 14 July 2025, the first photo from production was released, showing McLaughlin dressed in character.
 On 17 July, filming was spotted taking place at the London Zoo, with McLaughlin, Powley, Rigby, Kitson, and Mickey McAnulty dressed in character.

 On 18 August, filming took place at Borough High Street, in Southwark, London, with McLaughlin and Frost present.
 On 24 and 25 August, filming occurred at King's Cross station with the actors playing the Weasley family.
 In mid-September, filming took place in Hoddesdon with Daniel Rigby present, and at Wardown Park in Luton with actors believed to be portraying Lily Potter and James Potter.
 The following week, Deadline confirmed a report that William, Prince of Wales and Catherine, Princess of Wales, along with their children Prince George of Wales, Princess Charlotte of Wales, and Prince Louis of Wales had visited the Hogsmeade Station set built at Windsor Great Park.
 In early October, scenes were shot in Cornwall, including Cadgwith, Carnglaze Caverns and Kynance Cove.
 On 21 October, filming took place on a rooftop in Skipton.
-By November, production took place in Ashridge with numerous cast members, which is also where the Quidditch Word Cup scenes from Harry Potter and the Goblet of Fire (2005) were filmed.
-Rowling is reported to have visited the set in November 2025.
+By November, production took place in Ashridge with numerous cast members, which is also where the Quidditch World Cup scenes from the film Harry Potter and the Goblet of Fire (2005) were shot.

-Filming for the first season is expected to last until mid-2026, with production on the second season set to begin a few months thereafter.
+Filming for the first season was expected to last until mid-2026, with production on the second season set to begin in late 2026.
+Filming for the second season was already underway in September at Warner Bros.
+Studios Leavesden.